jimniels/blog/src/client/posts/2019-09-03-thoughts-on-rich-harris-talk.md

 So what we end up with when we say “UI is a function of state” is an idealogy that approximates a proper solution to building complex web applications, and we leverage that idealogy through the React programming model.
 But now we have to add a lot of things around the ideological solution to make it fit the raw materials with which we’re actually building (DOM) and it inevitably has flaws—or rather, perhaps I should say it inevitably makes tradeoffs—that create friction when we rub against mismatches in the ideology and the reality in which we live.

-What I really appreciate are Rich’s attempts at addressing the ideology behind the framework and its mismatches with the reality or building web applications.
+What I really appreciate are Rich’s attempts at addressing the ideology behind the framework and its mismatches with the reality of building web applications.
 It’s great stuff.
 This is the kind of stuff I’d like to hear when we talk about things like React vs. Vue (instead of merely “well React uses JSX while Vue has HTML templates”).

 I digress.
 Let’s continue where Rich left off.